joelouthan/Theologicus/src/doctrine-christ-saves/04-the-love-of-god.md

 >1 John 1:9 If we confess our sins, he is faithful and righteous to forgive us our sins and to cleanse us from all unrighteousness.

 Turn to Christ and be instantly forgiven.
 Not a drop of wrath is reserved for you, for Christ drank the cup of wrath in full.
-Not a bit of condemnation is held back for you for your future sins--when Christ died, all of your sins were future sins.
-You are secured.
-You are sealed.
-You are set free.
-You are forgiven.
-You are loved.
-You are a child of God.
+Not a bit of condemnation reserved for you and your future sins.
+Because when Christ died, all of your sins were future sins.
+If the death of Christ is perfect in saving you from your sins, then rest assured.
+The Almighty God secures you.
+The Holy Spirit seals you to God.
+Christ has set you free indeed.
+God has completely forgiven.
+God will forever love you.
+You are an adopted child of God.

->Oh close and blessed union!
+>Oh, close and blessed union!
 Justified by God, accepted in Christ, condemnation there cannot be.
 I stand in the Divine presence as Joshua stood before the Lord, or as the woman stood before the Savior, charged, accused, guilty; but I am in the presence of him who, though now he sits upon the throne as my Judge, once hung upon the cross as my Savior.
 And, investing me with his own spotless robe, he proceeds to pronounce the sentence- "NO CONDEMNATION!"
 >
->"These things write I unto you that your joy may be full."
+> "These things write I unto you that your joy may be full."
 >
 >Octavius Winslow.
 No Condemnation in Christ Jesus.
 191.

 The adulteress turned to Christ when she sinned because Christ came to save us from our sins.
-The adulteress was bondage to corruption, and Christ the Firstborn came to make her a child of God and give her the freedom that only belongs to the children of God.
+The adulteress was bound to corruption, and Christ the Firstborn came to make her a child of God and give her the freedom that only belongs to the children of God.
 The adulteress was the worst of sinners!
 But didn't Christ come to save even the chief of sinners?

 Who is the greatest sinner?
 That's Paul.
 That's her.
 That's you.
 That's me.

 And yet, God loved us.

 >Romans 5:6-8 For while we were still helpless, at the right time, Christ died for the ungodly.
-For rarely will someone die for a just person — though for a good person perhaps someone might even dare to die. <span class="bgy">But God proves his own love for us in that while we were still sinners, Christ died for us.</span>
+For rarely will someone die for a just person — though for a good person perhaps someone might even dare to die. <span class= "bgy">But God proves his own love for us in that while we were still sinners, Christ died for us.</span>

 God loved us.